-- Apply for admission to COM and have all required forms filled out prior to registration. - Complete the FAFSA as early as possible and by priority deadline dates. - Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Monitor COM email account for award and other important notices.
+Apply for admission to COM and complete all required forms prior to registration.

+- Complete the FAFSA as early as possible and by priority deadline dates. - Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Monitor COM email account for award and other important notices.